-UD-8 Landscape the creek-side buffer area and the creekbed with natural vegetation and native plants that will improve the visual quality of the creek area and at the same time protect biological resources, habitat value, and stormwater management qualities to the extent feasible.
-Figure 4-2 shows a typical section of East Antioch Creek, including the required wetland buffers for habitat protection, and the multi-purpose trail for public open space.
+UD-10 Landscape the creek-side buffer area and the creekbed with natural vegetation and native plants that will improve the visual quality of the creek area and at the same time protect biological resources, habitat value, and stormwater management qualities to the extent feasible.

+Figure 4-2 shows a typical section of East Antioch Creek, including the required wetland buffers for habitat protection, and the open space and recreation buffer containing a multi-purpose trail.
 Key features include:

-- Wetland open space area where wetlands, natural habitats, and biological resources must be protected.
-Water flows in varying amounts depending on the season.
-In the Specific Plan, this area must be enhanced with native plants to improve the visual quality of the creekbed year round. - A 50-foot wide wetland buffer area between the defined wetland and the developable areas of the project site.
-This is required to ensure that plant, animal, and insect species, and other biological resources are not harmed by adjoining development. - A 25-foot wide multi-purpose trail area that includes an 8 to 12-foot wide trail that can be used by pedestrians and bicycles, and land-scaped areas with trees on both sides. - Minimum 15 foot setbacks between buildings and the trail right-ofway.
+- A 50-foot wide wetland buffer area around the delineated wetlands, freshwater marsh vegetation, and mature and landmark trees where wetlands, natural habitats, and biological resources must be protected.
+This area must be enhanced with native plants to improve the visual quality of the creekbed year round. - A 25-foot wide open space and recreation buffer multi-purpose trail area that includes an meandering, 8- to 12-foot wide trail that can be used by pedestrians and bicycles, and landscaped areas with trees on both sides. - Minimum 15-foot setbacks between buildings and the open space and recreation buffer.
+Encroachments into the 15-foot building setback may be allowed for porches, stoops, overhangs, and similar architectural features, with a minimum of 10 foot setback for such features.

-In certain areas, the creek-side trail borders detention basins that are located in the Hillcrest Station Area.
+In certain areas, the open space and recreation buffer borders detention basins that are located in the Hillcrest Station Area.
 Figure 4-3 shows a typical section of this condition.
-Key features include:
+In these areas, only the 25-foot wide open space and recreation buffer is required.
+The minimum setback between buildings and the open space and recreation buffer is the same as described above.